Save money on your car insurance

-(Clearly this means you won’t get a full refund – something that has irritated many drivers, especially as the new owner has to tax the vehicle from the point they purchase it.
-Let us know your thoughts below!)
+(Clearly this means you won’t get a full refund – something that has irritated many drivers, especially as the new owner has to tax the vehicle from the point they purchase it, creating a payment overlap.)

 Also bear in mind that surcharges are not refundable.
 So, if you have paid in instalments or have a six-month tax disc, you could lose out.

 Don’t even think about dodging tax as the penalties can be harsh – including a fine of up to £1,000.
 Remember, too, that ignorance of the rules is no defence.